-- The Bushnell Falcon 7×35 has a 7x magnification, which provides for
+- The Bushnell Falcon 7×35 has a 7x magnification.

 - A wide field of view of 420 feet at 1,000 yards, is great for overseeing large areas.

-- Its 35-millimeter objective lenses and the rest of the optics are fully coated, which ensures brightness and better light transmission.
+- Its 35-millimeter objective lenses are fully coated, which ensures brightness and better light transmission.

 - Porro prisms made from the less expensive BK-7 glass provide adequate light transmission during daytime use.

-- It has an InstaFocus lever that works well in focusing on objects as close as 20 feet, and with a flick of a finger on infinite objects.
+- It has an InstaFocus lever that works well in focusing on objects as close as 20 feet and with a flick of a finger adjusts to far away objects.

 - 12 millimeters of eye relief.